gifton/Agentic-Workflow/agentic-natural/examples-gallery.md

 ### Investor Demo
 ```
-agentic workflow for prototype with visual progress in 4 hours optimized for impact
+agentic natural for prototype with visual progress in 4 hours optimized for impact
 ```

 **Workflow adaptations:**